kyma-project/kyma/docs/getting-started/13-trigger-function-with-event.md

 ---
-title: Trigger a Function with an event
+title: Trigger the Function with an event
 type: Getting Started
 ---